UAE Pardons UK National Who Allegedly Confessed to Being MI6 Agent

-On Monday, the UAE pardoned Matthew Hedges, a British national who was sentenced to life imprisonment last week on spying charges, according to a statement by state news agency WAM.
-UAE President Khalifa bin Zayed Al Nahyan issued the clemency for Hedges as part of the country's National Day on Sunday.
+On Monday, the United Arab Emirates freed Matthew Hedges, a British national who was sentenced to life imprisonment last week on spying charges, Reuters reported, citing a UAE official.
+It remains unclear when he would leave the country.

+READ MORE: 'Hard Blow' to Scholars: UK Should Pressure UAE Over Academic Arrest — Pundit

+Earlier in the day, UAE President Khalifa bin Zayed Al Nahyan issued the clemency for Hedges as part of the country's National Day.

 "Mr Hedges will be permitted to leave the UAE once formalities are completed," the statement said.